Skip to main content

 The Role of the ADA in Your Health Journey

-The Act serves as a foundational shield, protecting you from discrimination based on a disability.
+The Americans with Disabilities Act serves as a foundational shield, protecting you from discrimination based on a disability.
 In the context of a wellness program, its protections are twofold.
 First, it dictates that any medical inquiries or examinations, such as a health risk assessment or a biometric screening, are permissible only because the program is voluntary.
 Your employer is prohibited from making these inquiries outside of this specific, consensual context unless they are directly related to your job function.

 Second, the ADA establishes stringent confidentiality requirements.
 The medical information you share within the program must be kept separate from your personnel files and treated with the highest degree of privacy.
 Your employer is typically only permitted to receive this data in an aggregated format.